outscale/osc-ricochet-2/README.md

     |
     V
 (Print Result)
-------- Some Time Latter with a diferent client ---- [curl]
+------- Some time later with a different client ---- [curl]
     |
     V